Lincoln Police have discovered that con artists are scamming seniors out of hundreds and even thousands of dollars by posing as their grandchildren.

 - Confirm the status of the "grandchild" on the other end of the line requesting emergency money by calling them directly on their phone or verifying the story with other family members before deciding what course to take.

-- Be on guard if the "grandchild" says that he's suffering from a cold or has a broken jaw or other injury that makes him sound differently than he normally does.
+- Be on guard if the "grandchild" is crying, says that he's suffering from a cold, has a broken jaw or other injury that makes him sound differently than he normally does.

 - Scammers will let victims "fill in the blanks."
 If the conversations starts out with "It's me, you're No. 1 grandchild," don't give a name for the fraud artist to take on.

-- Requests to wire money through Western Union or MoneyGram should be suspect.
-Wired funds are hard to track once received by con artists and are usually not recoverable by law enforcement or banking officials.
+- Requests to use a courier or to wire money through Western Union or MoneyGram should be suspect.
+These funds are hard to track once received by con artists and are usually not recoverable by law enforcement or banking officials.